Stop Shrinking to Fit the Places You've Outgrown

 • I held onto old beliefs thinking that I couldn’t change my mind about anything.

 In holding onto these things, in shrinking, I was sacrificing myself.
-In all of these sacrifices, I valued other people more than I valued myself.
+In sacrificing myself, I valued other people more than I valued myself.
 Today I know that nothing is worth sacrificing who I am.

 Allow Yourself to Grow Instead of Shrinking